 Movement between the northern and southern West Bank could be easily ensured, even if direct access between Jerusalem and the Dead Sea was maintained.
 However, with the level of militancy in Gaza at present, traffic between the two Palestinian territories will need to be closely monitored.
 There is no way that people could simply be allowed to travel through Israeli territory on their way to and from Gaza at this point.
 Remember that Egypt has regularly sealed off its own border with Gaza because of threats coming from Gaza and that Israel has fought multiple wars with militant groups based in Gaza.
 There are ways to substantially increase economic cooperation between the territories, but because of the weaponry available in Gaza, all shipments to Gaza and even from Gaza will need to be closely monitored for years going forward from a peace agreement.
 There are no easy resolutions to the situation in Gaza and many involve significant risk.

 Because there are a significant number of Hamas supporters in the Southern West Bank, the Palestinians themselves have concerns about Hamas supporters living in the southern West Bank bringing their militancy to the north.
-This is an internal Palestinian issue, but requires ongoing security support for the Palestinian Authority itself, so that it can maintain control in the West Bank.
+There are also significant disputes among factions of Fatah.
+This is an internal Palestinian issue, but requires ongoing security support for the Palestinian Authority itself, so that it can maintain control in the West Bank, most of which comes from Israel’s security apparatus.

 Regarding the Jordanian border, it is the case that Israeli control over the Jordanian border enables less stringent controls on the Israeli-West Bank border.
 Without Jordanian border control, more stringent security would need to be put in place on the internal border in light of terrorist threats.
 That in turn would severely harm economic interaction between the two nations and do grave harm to tourism within Palestinian areas, as it does now when border security is increased.